Jorbis21/TFM-MISEA-MicroPython-with-blocks/README.md

 - **Dictionary editor**: add, edit or delete available blocks without touching any code.
 - **Bilingual** (Spanish / English), with its own voices and audio cache for each language.
 - **High-contrast mode** for low vision.

+The repository has a folder with all the block designs.
+There are three types of blocks.

+- Indentation blocks, whose shape forces the user to leave a gap that the program interprets as an indentation in the code.
+- Function blocks, which allow the use of Python functions.
+- Variable-condition blocks, which allow giving values, returning them, and using typical programming logic.
+- Also important is the "Forever" block, which applies the main loop.

+These blocks are further grouped by shapes placed in the top-right corner of the blocks, to make it easier to identify a group of blocks.
+- Square: screen.
+- Circle: music.
+- Circle-dot: sounds.
+- Triangle: action/interaction with the user.
+- Plus sign: math functions.
+- Pentagon: radio.
+- Equals sign: logic and conditionals.
+- Star: data measured by the board.
+- Squiggle: string-handling functions.

 ### Download